RootInj3c/MalDev-Analyzer-MCP/README.md

 # MalDev Analyzer MCP

-**Built for red teamers, by red teamers** — an MCP-powered assistant for malware development, OPSEC testing, and custom loader design during red team engagements.
+**Built for red teamers, by red teamers** - an MCP-powered assistant for malware development, OPSEC testing, and custom loader design during red team engagements.

 MalDev Analyzer MCP is designed to help offensive security professionals and malware developers quickly evaluate Windows binaries for traits that may impact stealth, functionality, or OPSEC.
-Whether you’re building a loader, refining an implant, or validating payload security posture, this tool provides fast, targeted insights.
+Whether you're building a loader, refining an implant, or validating payload security posture, this tool provides fast, targeted insights.

 # Why?